snehpalkaur/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

+> :memo: *During this week, I gained knowledge about the significance of app containerization and its benefits.
+I created separate Dockerfiles for backend-flask and frontend-react, and orchestrated the containers using a docker-compose.yml file.
+Additionally, I familiarized myself with Docker's best practices, such as multi-staging and implementing health checks in Dockerfiles and learned the process of pushing images to DockerHub.*

 ## Create a Docker file for backend-flask

 Following is the Dockerfile that is used to build a Docker image for a backend-flask.